 It is the ratio of the total number of initiated transactions, and the total number of transactions concluded.
 It is a crucial metric for online businesses as it highlights the lacunae in the checkout process, the user interface, or the sales funnel.
-Currently, the cart abandonment rate is around 68%, with shopping cart abandonment on mobile devices going as high as up to 81%.
+Currently, the cart abandonment rate is around 47.8%, with shopping cart abandonment on mobile devices going as high as 47%.

 Nevina Infotech underlines the importance of checkout as one of the major elements in optimizing an e-commerce business apart from Design, Plug-ins, Speed, and Content/SEO.
-Let’s see how the Checkout process of Magento2 encounters the top 4 reasons for shopping cart abandonment?
+Let’s see how the Checkout process of Magento 2 encounters the top 4 reasons for shopping cart abandonment.

 Reason#1: Extra costs too high (shipping, tax, fees)

 At a staggering 53%, the foremost cause for abandoning the shopping cart is the additional costs involved in shopping viz. shipping charges, taxes, etc. Magento can’t moderate the shipping costs.
-But, the applicable shipping rates are not held back and loaded automatically as soon as the customer enters the delivery details.
+But, the applicable shipping rates are not held back and are loaded automatically as soon as the customer enters the delivery details.
 On selecting a shipping rate, the total is updated to include the shipping charges.
-This transparency reduces the likelihood of abandonment of cart notably.
+This transparency reduces the likelihood of abandonment of the cart notably.

 Reason#2: The site wanted me to create an account

-The customer is not bothered for the same during the checkout process.
-Moreover, Magento2 just asks for the e-mail address of the customer during checkout.
+The customer is not bothered by the same during the checkout process.
+Moreover, Magento 2 just asks for the e-mail address of the customer during checkout.
 If the e-mail matches that of an existing customer, the saved information is loaded automatically to fasten the checkout process.
-On the contrary, if the e-mail does not match, the account of the guest user can be created by a single click from the “Thank You” page.
-However, the online businesses in a specific country (e.g., India) can modify this default setting by customizing with the help of magento development services in india.
+On the contrary, if the e-mail does not match, the account of the guest user can be created with a single click from the “Thank You” page.
+However, online businesses in a specific country (e.g., India) can modify this default setting by customizing it with the help of Magento development services in India.

 Reason#3: Too long checkout process

-All the irrelevant details such as zip in case of domestic sellers, reviewing the order twice, etc. are eliminated in Magento2.
-Region-wise customization is also possible in the checkout process of Magento2 e.g., Indian businesses can opt for the GST field by customizing it with the help of any magento development company in india.
-Moreover, the integration of Magento2 with PayPal eradicates the need for entering information already with PayPal, such as billing address.
+All the irrelevant details such as zip in case of domestic sellers, reviewing the order twice, etc. are eliminated in Magento 2.
+Region-wise customization is also possible in the checkout process of Magento 2 e.g., Indian businesses can opt for the GST field by customizing it with the help of any Magento development company in India.
+Moreover, the integration of Magento 2 with PayPal eradicates the need for entering information already with PayPal, such as billing addresses.